zakimjz/zakimjz.github.io/pages/courses/datamining/assign6.md

 pixel values (1-255).
 You will use the 60K examples fashion-mnist_train.csv file for training, and the 10K examples fashion-mnist_test.csv for testing.

+Since the data is large, you should first set the random seed to 42, and then shuffle the points in the training and test sets.
+Select the first 10000 points after shuffling the train.csv file as the training data, and the first 5000 points after shuffling test.csv files as the testing data.

 You will implement the multi-class logistic regression algorithm as described in Algorithm 24.2 (Chapter 24, page 634).